zweilosec/zweilosec.github.io/_posts/linux/hard/2020-12-27-compromised.md

 got code execution with `GET /shop/vqmod/xml/cantfindmyshell.php?var=mysql+-u+root+-pchangethis+-v+-e+"system+id"+ecom HTTP/1.1`

-{% hint style="info" %}
-had to specify -e to execute SQL commands, system to run system commands, and had to end the line with the database name 'ecom'
+> had to specify `-e` to execute SQL commands, system to run system commands, and had to end the line with the database name 'ecom'
-{% endhint %}

 Unfortunately, I was still executing commands as `www-data` however, need to figure out how to escalate privileges; Found an interesting thing in the mysql references that talks about user defined variables